ChromedomeDesign/reactApp/README.md

 ## Code Testing
 The current setup does not yet include any testing support.
 It would be recommended for larger, long-lived projects that some automated testing be implemented.
 The two main options for this would be Unit Tests and End-to-end Tests.

 Unit tests are intentionally written to be self-contained and avoid having any dependencies within the code, thus "unit".
 Each test is written to work independently and asynchronosly with all other tests and should work on only a single unit of functionality.
 All needed data for the test should be "mocked".
-Our suggested unit testing framework is Jest
+Our suggested unit testing framework is (TBD).

 End-to-end (e2e) tests are designed to take a user-like path through certain parts of the project.
 An example of an e2e test would be to choose a product and go all the way through the purchase process.
 E2e tests usually are written to work against a test or development environment so they don't obstruct the actual users.
-Our suggested platform for e2e tests is Cypress.
+Our suggested platform for e2e tests is (TBD).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>